LuigiFerraioli/ros2_gazebo_train/README.md

 # <div align="center">Gazebo Train Simulation with Ros2</div>

 <div align="center">
   <p>

    This is a project to simulate a train in gazebo.
-ROS2 was integrated to control the train.
-The train was also equipped with sensors Ouster OS1-32, Stereolabs ZED and an IMU.

   </p>
 </div>